HtheB/futo-keyboard-sailfish/README.md

 ### Make the keyboard yours

-- The full set of directly typed FUTO language layouts, alongside the existing Sailfish and SwiftKey-style choices
+- The full set of directly typed FUTO language layouts
 - A separate layout can be selected for each language
 - Full-size, thumb, left-handed, and right-handed modes
 - Separate keyboard modes for portrait and landscape